 Would you be surprised to hear that increasing data suggest that YES indeed it is worth it?

 - Green buildings – both commercial and residential tend to get higher rents.

-Bentall Kennedy, one of the largest international real estate advisors, with more than 300 properties in their North American portfolio – found that their buildings with environmental sustainability certification had an 18.7 per cent higher occupancy rate than non-certified properties.
-As well their ‘green’ office properties netted 3.7% higher rents over regular properties.
+Bentall Kennedy, one of the largest international real estate advisors, with more than 300 properties in their North American portfolio – found that their buildings with environmental sustainability certification had an 18.7 percent higher occupancy rate than non-certified properties.
+As well as their ‘green’ office properties netted 3.7% higher rents than regular properties.

 A few studies have likewise noted that sustainable buildings attract better quality tenants who will stay longer in a green building.
 Just as one pays a premium for organic food, many will pay a premium for an energy efficient, sustainably renovated apartment unit.
 These tenants tend to be happier and stickier, which reduces landlord leasing costs associated with turnover.
 This is nothing to scoff at—empty units are a real drain of money.

 - The carbon tax is increasing every year, this means your renovation and upgrades will pay for themselves in much less time